zodibell/zodibell.github.io/README.md

 # Personal Reminders
 Here are some things you need to fix:
 - Pick better fonts - https://fonts.google.com/
+- **Important**: The tag section needs work.
+The alphabetized collection needs to display in the "tags" page.
 - The blog post grid needs to be cleaned up.
 The grid is displaying correctly, but I think the images could be formatted better.
-- The blog post pages need the option for an image/banner.
+- Eventually, maybe:
   - The blog post pages need a comment section.
-Make a Disqus account.
-- The tag section needs work.
-The collection needs to display in the "tags" page.
+Not Disqus, though.
+But maybe not because of spam?
-- Add links to Ko-fi, Beehiiv, & Privacy Policy to footer
+  - Add links to Ko-fi, Beehiiv, & Privacy Policy to footer?
+    - Work on Beehiiv template.
+This isn't urgent because I don't have an audience **yet.**
+  - How to dress things up.
+Adjust color?
+Gradients?
+Hovering?
+Shadows?

 # Documentation